LeeAnnEditor/o365hq/FAQ/What is Software Assurance and what benefits it provides.md

 +++
-title = "What is Software Assurance and what benefits it provides?" description = "What is Software Assurance and what benefits it provides?" date = 2018-06-25
+title = "What is Software Assurance and what benefits does it provide?" description = "What is Software Assurance and what benefits does it provide?" date = 2018-06-25

 [taxonomies]